amishpr/advisr-project/README.md

 https://advisr-project.herokuapp.com/#/
 ## Overview
-This project displays information about certain business and shows the Google Map location.
+This project displays information about certain businesses.
+The page includes the name, category, number of campaigns, average campaign budget, sales velocity, and a Google Maps window of the business location.
 The main objective of this project was to use Express.js to return a JSON file with business data and then display it using Vue.js.

 ## Features